Developing Skills In Using A Bench/Pedestal Drilling Machine

 Common errors to avoid in your coursework

-• Misconception: All tools are interchangeable.
-Correction: Each tool has a specific purpose; using the wrong tool can damage materials or cause injury.
+- Misconception: All tools are used the same way.
+Correction: Each tool has a specific purpose and technique.
+Using a tool incorrectly can damage the material, the tool, or cause injury.
+Always learn the correct method for each tool.

 Frequently Asked Questions